An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow

 The two perpendicular lines seem intent on pulling the square unit upward and to the left, while the accent of color rebalances everything to the right.
-The composition is in dynamic equilibrium between a space expanding to infinity (the opposite lines) and the same space momentarily concentrated in a finite relationship (the square proportion).
+The composition is in dynamic equilibrium between a virtual infinite space (the expanding opposite lines) and the same space which momentarily concentrates into a finite relationship (the square unit).

-Unity (the square) is challenged by opposite directions.
-How often the unity of our being is jeopardized by sudden imbalances between the opposing drives that animate our inner life and/or arise between us and the outer world.
+A balance between opposites is challenged by each individual line which tends to disrupt that balance.
+How often the integrity of our being is jeopardized by sudden imbalances between the opposing drives that animate our inner life and/or arise between us and the outer world.

 Composition with Yellow, 1930, Piet Mondrian